lordmulder/MParallel/README.md

 Interpret the lines read from a file or from the STDIN stream with *UTF-16* text encoding.
 By default, MParallel will interpret the lines read from a file or from the STDIN with *UTF-8* text encoding.
 In most cases *UTF-8* is what you want.

+## `--notify`

+Play a notification sound, as soon as all commands have been completed (or failed) and MParallel is about exit.

 ## `--silent`

 Disable all textual messages, also known as "silent mode".
 Note that *fatal* error messages may still appear under some circumstances.
 Also note that this option is mutually exclusive with the `--trace` option.